 Walk-ins will still be accepted but appointments are strongly encouraged.
 If you arrive without calling ahead, you will be given the next available appointment.

-The centers are open weeknights from 5-10 p.m.
-(Prince Frederick from 2-10 p.m.) and weekends from noon-10 p.m.
-They provide after-hours diagnosis and treatment for adults and children with non-emergent illness or injury.
+The centers are open weekdays from 5-10 p.m.
+(Prince Frederick from 2-10 p.m.) and weekends from noon-10 p.m. at all three locations They provide after-hours diagnosis and treatment for adults and children with non-emergent illness or injury.

 Urgent Care is a convenient, affordable alternative for life's minor medical emergencies.

 When To Go To An Urgent Care Center

 - Cough, cold or sore throat